 The consultation on the latest stage of residential care reform, launched in September, will close on 14 November.
 Views are sought on the introduction of Quality Standards, which set out in regulations the outcomes that children must be supported to achieve while living in children's homes.
 These would be supported by a guide, which would replace the current National Minimum Standards, explaining and supplementing the requirements stated in the regulations.
 The Department also proposes to streamline and modernise the current regulations on management and administrative processes.

-- London office Advice Line:
+- National PAC-UK Advice Line:

 Monday, Tuesday & Friday

 PAC-UK offices and advice lines are not staffed on public holidays.

 - National PAC-UK Office Line: